roeme/shgit/README.md

 - By default, invoke as little git operations as possible (for stupid enterprise environments/slow homes/low resources)
 - Works with bash
+- Doesn't clobber your personal aliases/setups (or tries to)

 Installation:
 -------------